magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to modify json representation of product price options
+*  If one wants to modify json representation of product price options

 ### 95. catalog_product_prepare_index_select